cds-snc/forms-api/docs/_pages/en/making-requests.md

 > _Note: The questions will be in a data structure that is JSON format when retrieved.
 This helps if you’ll be transforming the data and need to match the answers to the questions._

-You can configure question attributes with customizable unique **Question IDs** that provide an alternative encoding to the previous integers that are based on the order in which form elements were added when building a form, and **additional tags**, flexible labels to help organize data.
-Both can be used to help map data from form responses to their target systems or destination fields in a database.
+You can configure question attributes with customizable unique **Question IDs** and **additional tags**.
+These two attributes can be used to help map data form response data to target systems or destination fields in a database, making it easier to update API integrations with a consistent way of mapping response data.
 Learn more below.

 ##### Response status